 VO2 Max Booster Program – More Intervals

-Let me give you a reminder of what impacts your overall training load: Frequency, duration and intensity.
-E.g. if you train more frequent, ride with a higher intensity (more races, more intervals) or simply just ride more, you will force your body to adapt to these challenges.
+If you train more frequently, ride with a higher intensity (more races, more intervals) or simply just ride more, you will force your body to adapt to these challenges.
 This way you can reach a higher level of fitness, but your body will not allow you to increase the total workload too fast.
-Good cyclists make use these buttons to turn up and down the workload all the time.
-Remember that it is the consistency that makes you a strong cyclist, not just one hard week of biking.
-With small adjustments over time, you can configure a more challenging training program that will make you a better cyclist.
+Good cyclists make use of these buttons to turn the workload up and down all the time.

-In the VO2 Max Booster program we decrease the duration of each ride which means your body needs less recovery time before the next hard training session.
-When we do frequent intervals (but not too many of them) it is possible to train high intensity intervals every single day.
-Actually you could train twice every day if you did some proper planning.
-It’s clear that the risk of over training gets bigger if you train that often, but this example is also just to show you that the classic 2 interval days and 1 race day per week is common but definitely not the only way to achieve great results.
+Actually, you could train twice every day if you did some proper planning.
+It is clear that the risk of over training gets bigger if you train that often, but this example is just to show you that the classic two-interval days and one race day per week is common but definitely not the only way to achieve great results.

 Day 4